 Our all course combo training includes Adult, Child and Infant CPR, First Aid and Bloodborne Pathogens certification.
 Our Healthcare Provider courses cater to all healthcare professionals.
-The CPR/AED and First Aid certification is valid for 2 years and the Bloodborne Pathogens certificiation is valid for 1 year, per OSHA guidelines.
-The all course combo includes a free mailed in wallet card.
+The CPR/AED and First Aid certification is valid for 2 years and the Bloodborne Pathogens certification is valid for 1 year, per OSHA guidelines.
+The all course combo include printable certificate.

 ECC and AHA 2010 updates changed the CPR sequence from A-B-C to C-A-B. Often in the A-B-C method chest compressions were delayed.
 With the new Compressions – Airway – Breathing method a victim receives compressions faster, providing quicker critical blood flow to the vital organs.